Los Angeles braces for transportation ‘crisis’ as part of Interstate 10 indefinitely closes due to fire damage – KION546

 Newsom said the tenant of the site is in violation of their lease.
 “We’re in litigation, their lease has expired and we have been aggressive in addressing concerns as it relates to the lease itself,” he said.

-According to Newsom, officials believe the tenant “subleased the space … with multiple subleases, that’s part of the litigation posture.”
+Officials believe the tenant “subleased the space … with multiple subleases, that’s part of the litigation posture,” Newsom said.

 The-CNN-Wire